Garlic Chives Mauve

 Aromatic grass from India.
 Essential oil contains large amounts of citral and geraniol, used for flavorings and perfumes, key ingredient in Vietnamese cooking

 Strongest lemon flavored herb.
 Small shrub from Paraguay.
 Deciduous when brought indoors.
 Hardy, Zone 8-10.
 Used in any dish or beverage in which strong lemon flavor is required.
+Sold out for now.
+Waiting on new cuttings to root.

 Licorice taste and scent.
 Used in Thai and Vietnamese cooking.
 Good bog garden plant.
 Great in chicken soup.